How to Run for Office

 1. Eligibility

-In order to run for office, you must be a registered voter in the District or Trustee Area that you wish to run in at the time you take out Nomination Papers.
-Here is a breakdown of eligibility requirements for the City and for the Board of Education:
+To run for office, you need to be a registered voter in the District or Trustee Area where you’re running when you file Nomination Papers.
+Here’s what you need to know for both the City of San Rafael and the Board of Education:

 2. Declaring Candidacy

-Candidates who intend to raise or spend campaign funds must file Form 501 (Candidate Intention) prior to solicitation or receipt of any contribution, or expenditure of any personal funds used for the election (including loans).
-This form is filed with the City Clerk.
-The form may be obtained in hard copy from the City Clerk or electronically from the Fair Political Practices Commission (FPPC).
-Also, check out the Fair Political Practices Commission's Candidate Toolkit to stay in compliance with the Political Reform Act!
+If you're planning to raise or spend campaign funds, you’ll need to file Form 501 (Candidate Intention) before you start soliciting contributions or using any personal funds for your campaign (including loans).
+This form should be filed with the City Clerk.
+You can get a hard copy from the City Clerk or download it electronically from the Fair Political Practices Commission (FPPC).
+For more tips on staying compliant with the Political Reform Act, check out the FPPC's Candidate Toolkit!

 4. Financial and Campaign Disclosure Obligations

-- Receipts and expenditures in election campaigns should be fully and truthfully disclosed in order that the voters may be fully informed and improper practices may be inhibited.
+- Transparency: Election campaign receipts and expenditures should be fully disclosed to keep voters informed and prevent improper practices.
 (Gov. Code §81002(a))

 Additional Candidate Resources